Design Challenge

 • Explicitness of connections between user-focused work and design decisions

-• Quality of evidence for connections between user-focused work, design decisions, and outcomes.
+• Quality of evidence for connections between user-focused work, design decisions, and outcomes

 Quality of Contextual/User Research